• 303-447-2848

 1. Fill out the Volunteer Interest Form.

-2. The Volunteer Manager will contact you and invite you to fill out a full Volunteer Application.
+2. The Volunteer Manager will reach out to invite you to complete a full Volunteer Application, which includes a background check as part of the process.

 2. Complete Training

-Training takes about a week to complete.
-Training doesn’t need to be completed on consecutive days.
-You can plan your training with the training team.
+Training takes approximately one week to complete, but it does not need to be done on consecutive days.
+You can coordinate your training schedule with the training team.

 Day 1: Orientation

-In-person Orientation takes 8 hours to complete and includes an overview of Via Mobility Services, Drug & Alcohol testing (our drivers are required by law to be drug-free), and getting a badge to swipe into Via’s facility.
+The in-person Orientation takes approximately 8 hours and includes an overview of Via Mobility Services, required Drug & Alcohol testing (as all drivers must be drug-free by law), and issuance of a badge to access Via’s facility.

 Day 2: Safety First Training